From Annual to Continuous: The Shift to Real-Time Performance Reviews and Why It Matters

 But then, why does every other organization conduct employee performance reviews?

-Research has shown that organizations that conduct effective performance reviews are 1.4 times more likely to meet their financial goals, have a more engaged workforce (2.7 times), and are 4 times more likely to encourage appropriate risk taking.
+Research has shown that organizations that conduct effective employee performance evaluations are 1.4 times more likely to meet their financial goals, have a more engaged workforce (2.7 times), and are 4 times more likely to encourage appropriate risk-taking.

 research on employee performance review

-Effective performance reviews help employees and teams improve their performance and lead organizations to better business outcomes.
-In this article, we will understand the intricacies of employee performance reviews and discuss the following:
+Effective employee performance evaluations help employees and teams improve their performance and lead organizations to better business outcomes In this article, we will understand the intricacies of employee performance reviews and discuss the following:

 What is an Employee Performance Review?